 - We already bought them once.
 “Had the government demanded voting stock in exchange for the taxpayer bailout of Citigroup, Bank of America, AIG and other institutions, these firms would have become de facto publicly controlled” (Alperovitz and Hanna).

 During the next financial crisis, we need to be ready to demand public ownership, to expropriate large financial institutions.
-While Seeley and I are both interested in how to move toward a green economy in local settings (see the Local is Possible), there is some danger in not thinking big enough.
+While Seeley and I are both interested in how to move toward a green economy in local settings (see Local Possibilities), there is some danger in not thinking big enough.
 As Frederic Jameson writes, we need to consider the possibility and advantages of monopoloy and monopolies, of “the ways in which the future society is ‘maturing within’ the present one” and like Lenin contemplate “the seizure of the monopolies” (Utopia as Method, or the Uses of the Future, 2010:28).